DavidWittman/cloudservers-hostsgen/README.md

 Options:
   -h, --help    show this help message and exit
-  -p, --public  Use Public IP addresses
+  -k, --uk      Use London Auth URL (UK accounts only) -p, --public  Use Public IP addresses
   -s, --stdout  Output to stdout
 ```